directus/directus/docs/reference/system/activity.md

 ## Create a Comment

 Creates a new comment on a given item.
+This endpoint is only available to authenticated users.

 ### Request